Macaque: Population control

 Management techniques have historically been controversial, and public disapproval can hinder control efforts.
 Previously, efforts to remove macaque individuals were met with public resistance.
 One management strategy that is currently being explored is that of sterilization.
 Natural resource managers are being educated by scientific studies in the proposed strategy.
 Effectiveness of this strategy is estimated to succeed in keeping populations in check.
 For example, if 80% of females are sterilized every five years, or 50% every two years, it could effectively reduce the population.
 Other control strategies include planting specific trees to provide protection to native birds from macaque predation, live trapping, and the vaccine porcine zona pellucida (PZP), which causes infertility in females.

 Cloning

 In January 2018, scientists in China reported in the journal Cell the first creation of two crab-eating macaque clones, named Zhong Zhong and Hua Hua, using somatic cell nuclear transfer – the same method that produced Dolly the sheep.

+In folklore and culture

+Painting of Japanese macaques by artist Mori Sosen.

+As a widespread genus with many interactions with humans, macaques are significant to the broader folklore of monkeys.
+The Japanese macaque is the only monkey native to Japan, and features prominently in motifs such as the three wise monkeys.
+The artist Mori Sosen was famed for his paintings of macaques.

+Wu Cheng'en's classic novel Journey to the West features two macaques: one minor character, the Macaque King (獼猴王), is named as one of Sun Wukong's seven sworn brothers during his rebellion against the Jade Emperor; and the more prominent Six-Eared Macaque (六耳獼猴), who impersonates Wukong and attacks Tang Sanzang before being exposed by the Tathāgata Buddha.
+Sun Wukong himself is often depicted as resembling a macaque.